sorrowfulT-Rex/Haskell-Data-Structure/README.md

 # [MMZKDS/Queue.hs](MMZKDS/Queue.hs)
 This file provides type classes for both immutable and mutable queue structures.
 There are two classes, namely `Queue` and `MQueue`, for immutable and mutable queues, respectively.
+The queue pushes elements on the front and pops elements on the rear.
 See the [Haddocks](MMZKDS/Queue.hs) for full documentation.

 # [MMZKDS/PriorityQueue.hs](MMZKDS/PriorityQueue.hs)